Options like SBA disaster loans to get your business the help it needs during the COVID-19 crisis and beyond.

 Since these loans are made through SBA-approved lenders, you’ll need to work with one of them to apply.
 Contact your bank to see if they are an SBA-approved lender.
 If not, you’ll be able to find one on the SBA’s website.

-If you wish to begin prepping your application, you can download a copy here to see what information will be requested from your SBA-approved lender.
+If you wish to begin preparing your application, you can download a copy here to see what information will be requested from your SBA-approved lender.

 How Can You Get Your Loan Forgiven?